hdShang/arxiv-daily/docs/cs-RO/2025-10-02/papers/251001984v1-sparc-spine-with-prismatic-and-revolute-compliance-for-quadruped-rob.md

 ---
 layout: default
-title: SPARC: Spine with Prismatic and Revolute Compliance for Quadruped Robot
+title: "SPARC: Spine with Prismatic and Revolute Compliance for Quadruped Robot"
 ---

 # SPARC: Spine with Prismatic and Revolute Compliance for Quadruped Robot